mendix/docs/content/en/docs/developerportal/portfolio-management/insights.md

 The bar chart visualizes the distribution of your active initiatives according to the selected view.
 You can choose to group the initiatives per: **App**, **Department**, **Location**, **Owner**, or **Use Case**.

-The page displays up to twenty active initiatives at a time.
-If there are more than twenty initiatives, click **>** in the upper-right corner to view the additional initiatives on the next page.
+The page displays up to twenty items(Department/App/Owner etc.) at a time.
+If there are more than twenty items, click **>** in the upper-right corner to view the additional items on the next page.

 ## 3 Active Initiatives per Stage